Godzilla 2000: Release

+Godzilla 2000: Millennium debuted at the Tokyo International Film Festival on November 6, 1999, where it had an "enthusiastic reception by fans".
+On December 11 of that same year, Toho released it nationwide in Japan.
+It was theatrically distributed in North America by TriStar Pictures through Sony Pictures on August 18, 2000.
+It was the last film in the franchise to receive a wide North American theatrical release until Godzilla Minus One (2023), though Shin Godzilla (2016) was given a limited release.
+The film returned to U.S. theaters for one day on November 1, 2023, celebrating Godzilla's 69th anniversary on Godzilla Day.

 English versions

-There were two English dubbed versions of this film.
+Two English dubs of the film were produced.
 As is standard practice for Toho, the film was originally dubbed in Hong Kong for use in Toho's international version.
 For Sony's theatrical release, the film was entirely re-dubbed by Asian-American voice actors (ADR director Mike Schlesinger deliberately made this choice because he did not want the characters to sound like they were "from Wisconsin.").
 Only one line from the international version ("As long as the beer's cold, who cares?") was used in the re-dubbed North American version.
 Several Indian versions use the English pictorial elements of the international version, however.

 Sony's TriStar Pictures licensed Godzilla 2000 for theatrical distribution in North America.
 Sony spent approximately $300,000 to acquire the film, around $1 million to re-edit and dub the movie in English, and under $10 million on prints and advertising.
-For doing so, Tristar hoped that the film would gross no worse than $12–15 million in North American theaters.